larry-lu/extendXarray/README.md

 # extendXarray
 Provides higher level functionality to the Python xarray project by integrating methods from GDAL and OGR.

+**PSA** This project will be published under the name "extendXarray".
+I wanted to add a (probably ineffective) layer of anonymity between personal projects and work projects for the short term.

 ### Why?

 I was scrambling to prepare some results for AGU and having a hard time finding pre-packaged methods for rasterizing shapefiles against MODIS data arrays.
 This package aims to leverage GDAL/OGR vector processing tools to simplify geosciences research that requires vector/raster processing (e.g. shapefile masking, zonal statistics, regional weighting, etc.)